Taking Time Off

 - Financial Aid: If you receive financial aid, then you should consult with the Financial Aid Office staff

 - International Student Advisor (international students): consult with the Adviser to International Students and Scholars, Jennifer Marks-Gold.

 - Registrar ("December Finisher"): If you are contemplating completing your degree requirements in a Fall semester and graduating the following May/June, then you should talk with the Registrar.

 With leave/return requests, you must contact Asst.
 Dean for Academic Affairs Liz Derickson.

 Leave Request Deadlines: November 15 for a Spring semester leave of absence, April 1 for a Fall semester leave of absence.
 If you are considering a leave of absence after these deadlines, please reach out to Dean Derickson or another dean right away for advice.
-See below for important details.
+See the Leaving webpage for important details.

 Return Request Deadlines: November 15 for a Spring semester return, July 1 for a Fall semester return (April 1 recommended, if possible).
-See below for important details.
+See the Returning webpage for important details.

 Communication is key.
 Be sure to regularly read and respond to your Swarthmore email account, as that is our official way of communicating with you.

 Questions?
 Concerns?
 Please reach out to your class dean or Dean Derickson.
 During May through July 2015, Dean Derickson will be on-leave.
 During that time, please contact Ruthanne Krauss (firstname.lastname@example.org) and Assoc.
 Dean for Academic Affairs Diane Anderson (email@example.com) about leave/return matters.